-Direct Fleet Insurance is an online trading platform which connects brokers with insurers to transact fleet and other commercial insurance.
+Direct Fleet Insurance is an online trading platform which connects brokers with insurers to transact motor insurance (commercial fleet and private motor).
 The primary language is PHP, with a MySQL database for storage.

 I joined the company as the Technical Manager in March 2009, was promoted to IT Director in October 2010, and left in November 2013 to work at the University of Manchester.
 I came back as a freelance consultant in July 2015 and mainly work on projects.
 I also occasionally visit existing and prospective clients on behalf of DFI.